How to increase profits and improve profit margins

 How to increase gross profit

 Gross profit is the money left after paying the direct costs of providing your goods or services.
-It's calculated by subtracting your cost of sales from your revenue.
+You calculate it by subtracting your cost of sales from your revenue.

 Common ways to improve gross profit margins